Gusdl/FishCount/docs/TextToSpeechEnhancements.md

 ## 1. Start from a Playback-Centric Audio Session

-`SpeechManager` currently configures an `.record` category with `.duckOthers` when starting recognition so that surrounding apps lower their volume.【F:Fischbestand/Managers/SpeechManager.swift†L66-L103】 When the app needs to speak, temporarily switching to a playback-friendly session configuration—such as `.playAndRecord` or `.spokenAudio` with `.defaultToSpeaker`, `.allowBluetooth`, and `.duckOthers`—ensures the prompt is
+`AppleSpeechBackend` currently configures an `.record` session with `.duckOthers` when starting recognition so that surrounding apps lower their volume.【F:Fischbestand/Services/Speech/AppleSpeechBackend.swift†L24-L34】 When the app needs to speak, temporarily switching to a playback-friendly session configuration—such as `.playAndRecord` or `.spokenAudio` with `.defaultToSpeaker`, `.allowBluetooth`, and `.duckOthers`—ensures the prompt is